Sarrasor/RoboticManipulators/README.md

 `python fanuc_calibration.py`

 If you want to see how it is possible to calibrate a robotic manipulator.
-Check out `GeometricCalibration.md` for the description
+Check out `docs/GeometricCalibration.md` for the solution description

 #### Before
 ```